Medtronic (NYSE:MDT) Earns Overweight Rating from Analysts at Atlantic Securities

-Atlantic Securities assumed coverage on shares of Medtronic (NYSE:MDT) in a report released on Thursday, Analyst Price Targets reports.
-The firm issued an overweight rating and a $153.00 price objective on the medical technology company’s stock.
+Atlantic Securities assumed coverage on shares of Medtronic (NYSE:MDT) in a report published on Wednesday, Benzinga reports.
+The brokerage issued an overweight rating and a $153.00 price objective on the medical technology company’s stock.

-MDT has been the topic of several other research reports.
-Stifel Nicolaus boosted their price objective on shares of Medtronic from $132.00 to $135.00 and gave the stock a buy rating in a research note on Tuesday, March 2nd.
-Raymond James increased their price target on Medtronic from $122.00 to $128.00 and gave the company an outperform rating in a research note on Wednesday, March 3rd.
-Credit Suisse Group raised their price objective on Medtronic from $126.00 to $130.00 and gave the stock an outperform rating in a research report on Wednesday, March 3rd.
-SVB Leerink raised their price target on shares of Medtronic from $123.00 to $129.00 and gave the stock a market perform rating in a report on Tuesday, March 2nd.
-Finally, Cowen upped their price objective on shares of Medtronic from $120.00 to $135.00 and gave the company an outperform rating in a research note on Wednesday, February 24th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating, nineteen have issued a buy rating and one has given a strong buy rating to the company.
-Medtronic currently has an average rating of Buy and a consensus price target of $123.86.
+A number of other research firms have also recently issued reports on MDT.
+Stifel Nicolaus lifted their target price on shares of Medtronic from $132.00 to $135.00 and gave the company a buy rating in a research note on Tuesday, March 2nd.
+Raymond James lifted their price objective on Medtronic from $122.00 to $128.00 and gave the company an outperform rating in a research report on Wednesday, March 3rd.
+SVB Leerink increased their target price on Medtronic from $123.00 to $129.00 and gave the stock a market perform rating in a report on Tuesday, March 2nd.
+Cowen raised their target price on Medtronic from $120.00 to $135.00 and gave the company an outperform rating in a research note on Wednesday, February 24th.
+Finally, Credit Suisse Group upped their price target on shares of Medtronic from $126.00 to $130.00 and gave the stock an outperform rating in a research report on Wednesday, March 3rd.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating, nineteen have given a buy rating and one has given a strong buy rating to the company’s stock.
+Medtronic currently has an average rating of Buy and a consensus price target of $124.30.

-Medtronic (NYSE:MDT) last issued its quarterly earnings data on Tuesday, February 23rd.
-The medical technology company reported $1.29 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.15 by $0.14.
+Medtronic (NYSE:MDT) last posted its earnings results on Tuesday, February 23rd.
+The medical technology company reported $1.29 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.15 by $0.14.
+The business had revenue of $7.78 billion for the quarter, compared to analyst estimates of $7.77 billion.
 Medtronic had a net margin of 12.69% and a return on equity of 9.71%.
-The business had revenue of $7.78 billion during the quarter, compared to analyst estimates of $7.77 billion.
-During the same quarter last year, the business earned $1.44 EPS.
-The firm’s quarterly revenue was up .8% on a year-over-year basis.
-On average, sell-side analysts predict that Medtronic will post 4.21 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up .8% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $1.44 EPS.
+On average, equities research analysts predict that Medtronic will post 4.21 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Friday, April 16th.
-Stockholders of record on Friday, March 26th were issued a $0.58 dividend.
+The business also recently declared a quarterly dividend, which was paid on Friday, April 16th.
+Stockholders of record on Friday, March 26th were paid a $0.58 dividend.
+This represents a $2.32 dividend on an annualized basis and a dividend yield of 1.77%.
 The ex-dividend date was Thursday, March 25th.
-This represents a $2.32 dividend on an annualized basis and a dividend yield of 1.84%.
-Medtronic’s dividend payout ratio is presently 50.54%.
+Medtronic’s dividend payout ratio (DPR) is currently 50.54%.

-A number of institutional investors have recently made changes to their positions in MDT.
-Nachman Norwood & Parrott Inc grew its stake in shares of Medtronic by 1.3% in the 4th quarter.
-Nachman Norwood & Parrott Inc now owns 6,737 shares of the medical technology company’s stock worth $789,000 after acquiring an additional 85 shares in the last quarter.
-Field & Main Bank increased its stake in Medtronic by 1.0% in the 4th quarter.
-Field & Main Bank now owns 8,555 shares of the medical technology company’s stock valued at $1,002,000 after buying an additional 85 shares during the last quarter.
-CWA Asset Management Group LLC increased its stake in Medtronic by 1.0% in the 4th quarter.
-CWA Asset Management Group LLC now owns 8,713 shares of the medical technology company’s stock valued at $1,021,000 after buying an additional 85 shares during the last quarter.
-Montecito Bank & Trust grew its stake in Medtronic by 1.4% in the 4th quarter.
-Montecito Bank & Trust now owns 6,647 shares of the medical technology company’s stock valued at $778,000 after purchasing an additional 90 shares during the period.
-Finally, OLD Dominion Capital Management Inc. increased its position in shares of Medtronic by 1.0% during the 1st quarter.
-OLD Dominion Capital Management Inc. now owns 9,020 shares of the medical technology company’s stock valued at $1,066,000 after purchasing an additional 90 shares during the last quarter.
-Institutional investors and hedge funds own 79.17% of the company’s stock.
+Institutional investors have recently made changes to their positions in the stock.
+Norges Bank bought a new stake in shares of Medtronic in the 4th quarter valued at about $1,733,123,000.
+Price T Rowe Associates Inc. MD grew its holdings in Medtronic by 16.3% during the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 20,540,276 shares of the medical technology company’s stock valued at $2,406,046,000 after purchasing an additional 2,880,467 shares during the period.
+Nuveen Asset Management LLC increased its stake in Medtronic by 25.0% in the fourth quarter.
+Nuveen Asset Management LLC now owns 9,536,420 shares of the medical technology company’s stock valued at $1,117,096,000 after purchasing an additional 1,909,418 shares in the last quarter.
+Bank of New York Mellon Corp raised its holdings in Medtronic by 8.4% in the fourth quarter.
+Bank of New York Mellon Corp now owns 19,625,466 shares of the medical technology company’s stock worth $2,298,927,000 after purchasing an additional 1,527,582 shares during the period.
+Finally, Morgan Stanley boosted its position in shares of Medtronic by 11.8% during the fourth quarter.
+Morgan Stanley now owns 11,560,485 shares of the medical technology company’s stock worth $1,354,194,000 after purchasing an additional 1,221,333 shares in the last quarter.
+79.17% of the stock is owned by institutional investors and hedge funds.

 Medtronic plc develops, manufactures, distributes, and sells device-based medical therapies to hospitals, physicians, clinicians, and patients worldwide.
 It operates through four segments: Cardiac and Vascular Group, Minimally Invasive Therapies Group, Restorative Therapies Group, and Diabetes Group.